KeychainMDIP/kc/doc/deployment_guide.md

 ## Launching and Running an MDIP Node

-Once the server requirements and dependencies are resolved, the next step will create and launch the docker containers.
+Once the server requirements and dependencies are resolved, the next step will create and launch the docker containers:

 ```bash
 ./start-node